Chu Văn An High School, Hanoi: History

 On 12 December 1908, the Governor-General of Indochina Antony Wladislas Klobukowski made the decision to establish Collège du Protectorat (College of the Protectorate, similar to the secondary school) based on the merger of the Thông ngôn Bờ sông school, the Jules Ferry Nam Dinh secondary school and the pedagogy class (Cours normal) on Pottier street.
 In 1931, the school was upgraded to a lycée (similar to the high school) – Lycée du Protectorat (The school of Protectorate).
-Since the school was built on the land of Thuy Khuê village, Kẻ Bưởi, people often called it Bưởi School.
+Since the school was built on the land of Thụy Khuê village, whose vernacular name was Kẻ Bưởi, it was often referred to as Bưởi School.

 By 1943, the school had to move to the Phúc Nhạc monastery in Ninh Bình.
 In 1945, they returned to Hà Nội.
 After Japan overthrew France, on 12 June 1945, the northern king's special envoy Phan Kế Toại decided to change the school's name to Chu Van An – named after the most well-respected teacher in Vietnamese history Chu Văn An, and appointed professor Nguyễn Gia Tường to the principal position.
 Tường was the first Vietnamese principal of the Bưởi – Chu Văn An High School.

 From 1970 to 1993, the school used to share facilities with Ba Dinh High School, when a school would teach in the morning, while the other would teach in the afternoon.
 Two have merged since January 1993.

 On 17 February 1995, along with Quoc Hoc High School in Hue and Le Hong Phong High School in Ho Chi Minh City, Chu Van An High School has been planned and constructed by Prime Minister Võ Văn Kiệt to become one of three national high schools in Vietnam.

 On 2 November 2003, Chu Van An High School was designated as a national historical relic.

 Since 2019, Chu Van An High School has been the first school in Hanoi and Vietnam to be a member of the Cambridge Assessment International Education (CAIE) organization, making it eligible to train students under the dual degree programme (Vietnamese National Diploma & Cambridge International A-Level).

 In 2023, Principal Nguyen Thi Nhiep proposed to the Hanoi Department of Education and Training to turn Chu Van An High School into a high school only for the gifteds.

 On 15 January 2025, People's Committee of Hanoi City issued a decision to reorganize and turn Chu Van An High School into a high school for the gifted.
 As of the decision, Chu Van An High School effectively changed its name to Chu Van An High School for the Gifted.